 Día de Muertos (Day of the Dead), Mexico – Tom Tauber

 It is not a Mexican version of Halloween!
 It is the Mexican celebration of life and death…an explosion of color and life-affirming joy, while showing love and respect for deceased family members.

-Included in your ticket, please enjoy a light dinner, drinks, presentations and discount parking available for $12.
+Included in your ticket, enjoy a light dinner, drinks, presentations.

 Meet Your Host!

 Marco Polo events are now hosted by long-time GEO member and board member, Alyce Stick.
 Alyce is an avid photographer and traveler, who has explored a lot of our world.
 Join Alyce during these special evenings where, in her words, “The sublime marriage of travel and photography creates the opportunity to beautifully blend experience, geography, people and cultures, in a personal art form shareable with others.”